 - 1. Software on the sender generates audio output. - 2.
 The audio output is routed to RGS Sender using a physical or virtual audio device. - 3.
-RGS Sender encodes and transmits the audio output to RGS Receiver on each receiver. - RGS Receiver decodes and sends the audio output to the audio mixer of the operating system. - 5.
+RGS Sender encodes and transmits the audio output to RGS Receiver on each receiver. - 4.
+RGS Receiver decodes and sends the audio output to the audio mixer of the operating system. - 5.
 The audio mixer of the operating system sends the audio to the default audio playback device. - 6.
-The audio device plays the audio output on a connected audio peripheral, such as a speaker.
+The audio device plays the audio output on a connected audio peripheral, such as a speaker. - NOTE: Sounds that play through an internal speaker, such as the ToggleKeys sound on Windows, are not captured by RGS.